Non-loose torus knots: Classification of non-loose torus knots

-\begin{proof} Notice that the path $\overline{P_1}$ starts at $\lfloor q/p \rfloor$ goes clockwise in some number of jumps to $q/p$ and represents a tight contact structure on a solid torus with lower meridian $\infty$ and convex boundary with dividing slope $q/p$.
+and think of these as the non-loose Legendrian knots generated from $L_{\pm P_1, \pm P_1}$. \end{definition} \begin{proof} Notice that the path $\overline{P_1}$ starts at $\infty$ and goes clockwise to $q/p$.
+However, the first edge in the path goes from $\infty$ to $\lfloor q/p \rfloor$ and corresponds to the unique tight contact structure on the solid torus with longitudinal dividing curves.
+So the part of $\overline{P_1}$ that determines the contact structure is the path that starts at $\lfloor q/p \rfloor$ and goes clockwise in some number of jumps to $q/p$.
 By Lemma~\ref{gluingtoriandthickened} we can represent this contact structure by the unique contact structure on the solid torus with convex boundary $0$ and then a contact structure on $T^2\times [0,1]$ given by the path $0,1, \ldots, \lfloor q/p \rfloor$ followed by $\overline{P_1}$ and the signs on the edges between $0$ and $\lfloor q/p \rfloor$ can be chosen arbitrarily.
-In particular we can choose them to be negative (that is the same sign as the signs in $P_1$ and $P_2$).
-Thus inside $V_1$ we have a convex torus $T_0$ with two dividing curves of slope $0$ such that the path from $0$ to $q/p$ consists of all negative signs.
-Similarly, we have a convex torus $T_\infty$ of slope $\infty$ inside $V_2$ and again the path from $q/p$ to $\infty$ consists of all negative signs.
+In particular, we can choose them to be negative (that is, the same sign as the signs in $P_1$ and $P_2$).
+Thus, inside $V_1$ we have a convex torus $T_0$ with two dividing curves of slope $0$ such that the path from $0$ to $q/p$ consists of all negative signs.
+Similarly, we have a convex torus $T_\infty$ of slope $\infty$ inside $V_2$, and again the path from $q/p$ to $\infty$ consists of all negative signs.
 Let $L_0$ and $L_\infty$ be ruling curves of slope $q/p$ on the tori $T_0$ and $T_\infty$, respectively.
 By Lemma~\ref{seestab} we know that $L_0$ is $S_-^q(L_{P_1,P_2})$ and that $L_\infty$ is $S_+^p(L_{P_1,P_2})$.
-Notice that $T_0$ separates $S^3$ into two solid tori one of which has meridional slope $0$ and hence we see a dividing curve on $T_0$ bounds an overtwisted disk in this solid torus and hence $L_0$ is loose.
-Similarly $L_\infty$ is also loose.
+Notice that $T_0$ separates $S^3$ into two solid tori, one of which has meridional slope $0$, and hence we see that a dividing curve on $T_0$ bounds an overtwisted disk in this solid torus, and hence $L_0$ is loose.
+Similarly, $L_\infty$ is also loose.
 Thus we see that $S^k_+ S^l_- (L_{P_1,P_2})$ is loose if either $k\geq p$ or $l\geq q$.

 Now if $k<p$ and $l <q$, then the Legendrian knot $S^k_\pm S^l_\mp (L_{\pm P_1,\pm P_2})$ cannot be put on either $T_0$ or $T_\infty$ and the same isotopy discretization argument as in the proof of Proposition~\ref{wings} shows that $S^k_\pm S^l_\mp (L_{\pm P_1,\pm P_2})$ is non-loose.